 Improve your Excel Dashboard

-Frequently asked questions about Dashboards
+Frequently Asked Questions about Dashboards

-- What format do you publish the dashboard?
+- In what format do you publish the dashboard?
 Do you send flat Excel tables to the users, or maybe you put the result on SharePoint?
 Perhaps you need to embed some charts into a PowerPoint slide?
 You have to review access issues also.
 Accessibility levels are different for a manager and the owner.

-- How often does your dashboard need to be updated?
+- How often does your Excel dashboard need to be updated?
 Should you make decisions based on real-time information?
 Is it enough in the regular daily, weekly, monthly, quarterly, or yearly breakdown?
 Outline a dashboard structure!

 Excel Dashboards Do’s and Don’ts